HSF/hsf.github.io/organization/team.md

  * Brett Viren - [BNL](https://www.bnl.gov)
  * Torre Wenaus - [BNL](https://www.bnl.gov), co-lead

-The entire team can be contacted via <hep-sf-startup-team@googlegroups.com>.
+The entire team can be contacted via <hsf-coordination@googlegroups.com>.

 ## Meeting Minutes

-The startup team runs a regular HSF meeting (nominally, and usually, weekly) which is open to all.
+The team runs the regular HSF meeting (nominally, and usually, weekly) which is open to all.
 Meeting announcements and minutes are posted to the HSF open forum google group.

 {:.table .table-hover .table-condensed .table-striped}
 | Date   | Title      |